Discovery of Critical Thresholds in Mixed Exposures and Estimation of Policy Intervention Effects using Targeted Learning: The Estimation Problem

-e.g., we assume that by enacting the ``law'' $T$ we are changing the distribution of exposures a way that does not violate said law and that maintains relative self-selection preferences, conditional on covariates.
-Then, to estimate the ATE of enacting this policy it suffices to estimate the ARE for $\mathcal A$.
-This is not always reasonable a reasonable assumption to make!
-For example, with a single continuous exposure with $\mathcal A = [\alpha, \infty]$, it could be more reasonable to assume that the modified treatment takes the value $\tilde A = \text{max}(A, \alpha)$.
-This has important and general implications for estimating the effect of ``binary'' policies that are really thresholds on continuous exposures. } This is a special kind of \textit{modified treatment policy} \cite{Hejazi2021, Hejazi2022, diaz_2012}.
+We ask about the differential policy effect of allowing self-selection within a region of the exposure space.
+Let us consider a situation where there is a community with houses and families have certain probabilities of moving to live in each house.
+A state enacts a law that restricts housing options to those more than 5 km from a chemical plant.
+In some situations, such as housing vouchers, it may make sense to say that the new distribution of housing choices under restriction is simply a scaled-up version of the density with no restriction.
+In this case, the preference profile of houses in the allowed region may change proportionally compared to the unrestricted distributions.
+This assumption is only realistic in certain circumstances, although it is implicit when we binarize any exposure data. \cite{lee2024bridging}

-Formally, let $\mathcal A \subset \mathbb R^m$ denote a subset of the exposure space.
-For example, presume that $\mathcal A$ represents dosages of drugs that have been deemed safe for combination.
-Let $\mathcal A$ also denote the binary random variable $1_{\mathcal A}(A)$ indicating whether an observation conformed to the policy.
-Let $\pi_{\mathcal A}(w) = P(A \in \mathcal A |W=w)$ be the probability that an observation with covariates $w$ naturally self-selects treatment in the requested region $\mathcal A$.
-We define the modified treatment variable $\tilde A$ to represent the distribution of exposure once all exposures are forced to be self-selected within the region $\mathcal A$.
-The modified treatment has density:
+For example, if a family were twice as likely to choose House 1 as they were to choose House 2, that relative preference would continue to hold regardless of whether House 3 was an option.
+But, of course, this may not always be the case and preferences for House 1 and 2 could be different under the House 3 restriction.
+This is a special kind of modified treatment policy.
+Formally, let $\mathcal{A} \subset \mathbb{R}^m$ be a subset of the exposure space.
+For example, assume that $\mathcal{A}$ represents allowable neighborhoods or doses of drugs/pollutants that have been deemed safe for combination.
+Let $T$ denote the binary random variable $1_{\mathcal{A}}(A)$ indicating whether an observation complied with the policy.
+Let $\pi_{\mathcal{A}}(w) = P(A \in \mathcal{A} \mid W=w)$ be the probability that an observation with covariates $w$ naturally self-selects treatment in the requested region $\mathcal{A}$.
+We define the modified treatment variable $\tilde{A}$ to represent the exposure distribution once all exposures are forced to self-select within the region $\mathcal{A}$.
+The modified treatment has the following density:

-which preserves the relative self-selection preferences for each available exposure and sets preferences for ``outlawed'' exposures to zero.
-Now we can define the population expected outcome ($\mu$) if we were to impose this policy:
+which preserves the relative self-selection preferences for each available exposure and sets the preferences for "outlawed" exposures to zero.
+Now we can define the expected population outcome if we were to impose this policy: